jeffijoe/typesync/README.md

 **Note**: `typesync` only modifies your `package.json` - you still need to run `npm install`, or — if drinking the k00laid — `yarn`.

-## `--dry`
+## `--dry[=fail]`

-If `--dry` is specified, will not actually write to the file, it only prints added typings,
+If `--dry` is specified, will not actually write to the file, it only prints added/removed typings.

+The same is true for `--dry=fail`, with the additional effect of failing the command in case there are changes.
+This is useful for CI scenarios.

 ## `--ignoredeps`